 CEPOA shall not endorse any private or corporate concern or proposition without ratification by vote of the majority of the membership.

-The Board shall have the power to conduct, manage and control the business of CEPOA and to make rules and regulations not inconsistent with the laws of the State of California, the County of San Luis Obispo or the Bylaws of CEPOA.
+The Board shall have the power to conduct, manage and control the business of CEPOA and to make rules and regulations consistent with the laws of the State of California, the County of San Luis Obispo or the Bylaws of CEPOA.

 ARTICLE V – DUTIES OF THE OFFICERS

 The President shall preside at all meetings of CEPOA and the Board, shall make an annual report to CEPOA members, shall appoint committees where authorized subject to ratification of the Board, and shall be an ex officio member of all standing and special committees with the exception of the Nominating Committee.

-The First Vice President shall act for the President when absent or otherwise unable to fulfill assigned responsibilities.
-The First Vice President shall serve as Program Chairman.
+The President shall represent CEPOA at Los Osos Community Services District (“LOCSD”) and its subcommittees and shall designate a representative to Los Osos Community Advisory Council (“LOCAC”).

-The Second Vice President shall act for the President when both President and the First Vice President are absent or are otherwise unable to fulfill assigned responsibilities.
-The Second Vice President shall serve as Membership Chairman and shall maintain all membership records in cooperation with the Treasurer.
+The Vice President shall act for the President when the President is absent or otherwise unable to fulfill assigned responsibilities.
+The Vice President shall serve as Membership Chairman and shall maintain all membership records in cooperation with the Secretary/Treasurer.

-The Secretary shall keep a true and accurate record of the proceedings of all meetings of CEPOA and its Board, shall maintain a file of the Articles of Incorporation, the Bylaws, and other records pertinent to the official and legal needs of CEPOA, its Board and committees.
-The Secretary shall share responsibility for the conduct of essential correspondence of CEPOA.
+The Secretary/Treasurer shall keep a true and accurate record of the proceedings of all meetings of CEPOA and its Board, shall maintain a file of the Articles of Incorporation, the Bylaws, and other records pertinent to the official and legal needs of CEPOA, its Board and committees.
+The Secretary/Treasurer shall be responsible for the conduct of essential correspondence of CEPOA.

-The Treasurer shall collect and deposit all monies and dues and shall maintain true and accurate records of all such monies received and dispensed; shall keep a true and correct list of the names and addresses of the members in cooperation with the Second Vice President; shall account for all funds of CEPOA, receive all bills and pay out funds of CEPOA with the approval of the Board; shall make a report at each meeting of the Board and of CEPOA; and shall prepare and submit true and accurate financial reports as required by the United States Internal Revenue Service and California State Franchise Tax Board.
+The Secretary/Treasurer shall oversee the collection and depositing of all monies and dues and shall maintain true and accurate records of all such monies received and dispensed; shall keep a true and correct list of the names and addresses of the members in cooperation with the Vice President; shall account for all funds of CEPOA, receive all bills and pay out funds of CEPOA with the approval of the Board; shall make a report at each meeting of the Board and of CEPOA; and shall prepare and submit true and accurate financial reports as required by the United States Internal Revenue Service and California State Franchise Tax Board.

-Responsibilities and duties among Directors will be divided such that one Director will represent CEPOA to LOCSD and it’s subcommittees, a second Director to represent CEPOA to LOCAC and it’s subcommittees, and act as an alternate member of the Architectural Advisory Committee, with the third Director will perform the duties of Emergency Response Team Chairman.
-Other duties may be assigned to Directors by a majority vote of the Board.
+Other duties may be assigned by a majority vote of the Board.

 ARTICLE VI – FINANCE